-Here's every game available on Google Stadia
+Every game available on Google Stadia is now at your fingertips

 Stadia: Premiere Edition

-This bundle includes everything you need to get started with Stadia.
+You can play Stadia games right now for free on mobile and your PC browser, but this bundle includes everything you need to get started with playing Stadia on your TV easily.
 It includes the controller, a Stadia Controller Power Adapter, Google Chromecast Ultra, and a Google Chromecast Ultra Power Adapter with an Ethernet port.

 Pick up the parts